Driven by

 GRÜBLER

 Is a tool made of metal (often copper, because of its pliability).
+It is angled on one side and often fitted with a shovel on the other.
 This tool is used to carefully extract the crystals in the fissure.

 HAMMER AND CHISEL